After completing seven years of undergraduate and graduate

 "In the 70's and 80's, I was a fulltime artist.
 Among other

-things, I built a stone wheel glass lathe from scratch using
+things, I built a special stone wheel glass lathe and setup a rig for

 brilliant